PostHog/posthog.com/contents/customers/researchgate.md

 date: 2024-27-06
 ---

 ResearchGate, the world’s largest professional network for scientists, helps millions of professionals discover and disseminate groundbreaking research annually.
-The company is driven by a mission to promote access to science — but, with over 160 million publications, the scale of the community starts to present significant challenges.
+The company is driven by a mission to promote access to science — but, with over 160 million publications, the scale of the community can present significant challenges.

 “We grew up in a time when there weren’t a lot of third party services to solve the sorts of problems that arise from having so many publications and users,” says Paul McCloud, ResearchGate’s Head of Product Engineering.
-“Thankfully we’ve built a strong engineering team over the last 15 years and we’ve been able to build what we needed in-house.”
+“Thankfully, we’ve built a strong engineering team over the last 15 years and we’ve been able to build what we needed in-house.”

 Over the years ResearchGate’s team has built everything from internal experimentation frameworks and feature flagging systems to traffic experimentation systems and GraphQL clients.
 Many of these tools functioned to a high standard, but eventually the maintenance burden became too much.